The Best 10mm Pistols in 2023

 Regardless, this weapon only weighs 2.45 pounds and features a short barrel length of 4.4 inches.
 This will allow you to fit the handgun into concealed carry holsters with relative ease virtually anywhere on your body.

-Even with the small size, the weapon features an eight-round magazine.
+Despite its small size, the weapon has an eight-round magazine.
 It’s also built to last, featuring a stainless steel slide that’s machined from barstock.

 To make things even better, the pistol comes with a wear-resistant finish to reduce corrosive damage.